Chelicerata

-The subphylum Chelicerata (from Neo-Latin, from French chélicère, from Ancient Greek χηλή 'claw, chela' and κέρας 'horn') constitutes one of the major subdivisions of the phylum Arthropoda.
+The subphylum Chelicerata (from Neo-Latin, from French chélicère, from Ancient Greek χηλή 'claw, chela' and κέρας 'horn') constitutes one of the two major living subdivisions of the phylum Arthropoda, alongside Mandibulata.
 Chelicerates include the sea spiders, horseshoe crabs, and arachnids (including harvestmen, scorpions, spiders, solifuges, ticks, and mites, among many others), as well as a number of extinct lineages, such as the eurypterids (sea scorpions) and chasmataspidids.

-Chelicerata split from Mandibulata by the mid-Cambrian, as evidenced by stem-group chelicerates like Habeliida and Mollisonia present by this time.
+Chelicerata split from Mandibulata by the mid-Cambrian, as evidenced by stem-group chelicerates like Habeliida, Mollisonia and Megachelicerax present by this time.
 The surviving marine species include the four species of xiphosurans (horseshoe crabs), and possibly the 1,300 species of pycnogonids (sea spiders), if the latter are indeed chelicerates.
 On the other hand, there are over 77,000 well-identified species of air-breathing chelicerates, and there may be about 500,000 unidentified species.

 Like all arthropods, chelicerates have segmented bodies with jointed limbs, all covered in a cuticle made of chitin and proteins.
 The chelicerate body plan consists of two tagmata, the prosoma and the opisthosoma – excepting the mites, which have lost any visible division between these sections.
 The chelicerae, which give the group its name, are the only appendages that appear before the mouth.
 In most sub-groups, they are modest pincers used to feed.
 However, spiders' chelicerae form fangs that most species use to inject venom into prey.
 The group has the open circulatory system typical of arthropods, in which a tube-like heart pumps blood through the hemocoel, which is the major body cavity.
 Marine chelicerates have gills, while the air-breathing forms generally have both book lungs and tracheae.
-In general, the ganglia of living chelicerates' central nervous systems fuse into large masses in the cephalothorax, but there are wide variations and this fusion is very limited in the Mesothelae, which are regarded as the oldest and most basal group of spiders.
+In general, the ganglia of living chelicerates' central nervous systems fuse into large masses in the cephalothorax, but there are wide variations and this fusion is very limited in the Mesothelae, which are regarded the sister group to all other spiders.
 Most chelicerates rely on modified bristles for touch and for information about vibrations, air currents, and chemical changes in their environment.
 The most active hunting spiders also have very acute eyesight.